klntsky/dom-update-highlighter/README.md

 # DOM update highlighter

-This webextension highlights [DOM](https://en.wikipedia.org/wiki/Document_Object_Model) updates as they happen on a webpage.
+This WebExtension highlights [DOM](https://en.wikipedia.org/wiki/Document_Object_Model) updates as they happen on a webpage.

 It can be used by frontend developers to observe inefficiencies in working with DOM, such as excessive content updates or tree rebuilds.